kyma-project/kyma/docs/kyma/05-04-component-source-url.md

 type: Configuration
 ---

 The Kyma Operator allows you to use external URLs as sources for the components you decide to install Kyma with.
-Using this mechanism, you can install Kyma with one customized component, which you, for example, modified and store in GitHub or as a `.zip` or `.tgz` archive on a server, and have other components using the officially released sources.
+Using this mechanism, you can install Kyma with a customized component, which you store in GitHub or as a `.zip` or `.tgz` archive on a server, and use the officially released sources for other components.

 To install a component using an external URL as the source, you must add the **source.url** attribute to the entry of a component in the [Installation custom resource](#custom-resource-installation) (CR).